qinghaoh/qinghaoh.github.io/_posts/2020-10-06-dynamic-programming-iii.markdown

 }
 ```

-Reduces the repetitive calculation of `mx`:
+Reduce the repetitive calculation of `mx`:

 ```c++
 for (int i = 1; i <= k; i++) {